DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: DMA Offload: Limits Benchmarking

-Since most of the DMA functionality is within AMD HIP runtime (ROCr)~\cite{rocr} which handles several other tasks, we create a microbenchmark emulating only its DMA offload behavior (details in Section~\ref{subsec:phases}).
+Since most of the DMA functionality is within AMD HIP runtime (ROCr)~\cite{rocr}, we create a micro-benchmark which only exercises relevant portions of the runtime pertaining to a single DMA copy (discussed below in Section~\ref{sec:limits_phases}).
 As in ROCr, we use ROCt library which provides user-level APIs to interact with the GPU driver.
-This gives us low-level control on DMA functioning such as using its timing capabilities (timestamp command) to measure individual command latencies and build collectives described in Sections~\ref{subsec:optimized_dma_collectives}.
+This gives us low-level control on commands enqueued in DMA queues, allowing us to insert additional commands such as \textit{timestamp} to tease out time spent in various phases of executing a single DMA copy command.

-\subsection{Phases of a DMA Offload}
+\subsubsection{Phases of a DMA Offload}

-Figure~\ref{fig:sdma_phases} illustrates phases of a sDMA offload for a peer-to-peer copy, which is a fundamental primitive that we use to implement most ML collectives.
-Like GPU’s compute workload / kernels, sDMA workload is also controlled by the CPU.
-Therefore, when a user/application requests a sDMA transfer from one (source) GPU to another GPU (destination), the CPU creates and enqueues commands to a sDMA’s (of either the source or destination GPU) ring buffer or queue which resides in the system memory.
-We term this first step as the \textit{control} phase.
-The CPU then notifies the sDMA of the work by ringing the doorbell which entails updating the doorbell pointer to point to its write pointer on the queue.
-A change in doorbell pointer wakes the sDMA controller which then fetches commands from the ring buffer into its internal buffers for processing.
-We call this CPU to sDMA handover as the \textit{schedule} phase.
-The sDMA then executes the peer-to-peer copy command, which we call the \textit{copy} phase; it decodes, performs address translations, and generates reads/writes from/to HBM memory of source/destination GPU, respectively, for the copy.
-Finally, sDMAs use signals to synchronize with the CPU, notifying it of the copy’s completion.
-Therefore, a copy is usually followed by a signal update or sync sDMA command (a system memory write or atomic) which the CPU polls on.
-We term this signal command execution / CPU notification as the \textit{sync} phase.
+Figure~\ref{fig:dma_phases} illustrates the phases of a DMA offload for a single copy command.
+As discussed in Section~\ref{subsec:bkg_dma}, when a user/application issues an asynchronous copy command (hipMemcpyAsync), the CPU creates and enqueues commands to the system memory resident request queue for a DMA.
+We term this first step as the \textbf{\textit{control}} phase.
+The CPU then notifies the DMA of the work by ringing the doorbell, which entails updating the doorbell pointer to point to its write pointer on the queue.
+A change in the doorbell pointer wakes the DMA engine which then fetches commands from the system memory resident request queue into its internal buffers for processing.
+We call this CPU to DMA handover as the \textbf{\textit{schedule}} phase.
+The DMA then executes the copy command, which we call the \textbf{\textit{copy}} phase: it decodes the command, performs address translations, and generates reads/writes from/to HBM memory of source/destination devices, respectively.
+Finally, DMAs use signals (64b memory location) to synchronize with the CPU, notifying it of the completion of the copy.
+Therefore, a copy is usually followed by a signal update (a memory increment or decrement via an atomic command).
+We refer to the execution of this command as the \textbf{\textit{sync}} phase.